-Navigating the left-hand menu, follow the following trail: Dashboard > Trade > Buy.
+Navigating the left-hand menu, follow the following trail: Dashboard > Trade > search for Ethereum > Buy

-In real-time, the Ethereum price will be shown in the middle of the page.
-In the box that is labelled ‘How much AUD?
-Select how much AUD you wish to spend on investing in Ethereum.
+In the box that is labelled ‘How much AUD to Spend’ Select how much AUD you wish to spend on investing in Ethereum.
 Alternatively, you can select how many ETH you wish to buy.
 It’s important to note that you can buy a fraction of 1 ETH.

 Where to store your Ethereum